 - 1. Tune in the desired frequency and set the operating mode and bandwidth. - 2.
 Press and hold in the [VFO/MR] key for 1⁄2 second until a double "beep" is heard.
-The double beep provides audible confirmation that the memory storage was successful. - 3.
-As you dial up other frequencies, repeating the above procedure, the QMB memory system will automatically cycle through the QMB channels in the following sequence: "QMB 001" → "QMB 002" → "QMB 003" →
+The double beep provides audible confirmation that the memory storage into QMB channel "QMB 001" was successful. - 3.
+As you store other frequencies into QMB memories, the latest data is stored into memory register "QMB 001", and the data previously stored into channel "QMB 001" is shifted to channel "QMB 002", the data previously stored into "QMB 002" is stored into "QMB 003", and so forth.
+When all five QMB memories are full, and you store a new frequency, the data stored in channel "QMB 005" will be purged.

-"QMB 004" → "QMB 005" → "QMB 001" ...